-[Read the first chapter of HURTS SO GOOD, Lucy’s winning YA manuscript here.]
+[Read the first chapter of THE HURTING, Lucy’s winning YA manuscript here.]

 I love Nordic Noir, and thought the fjords would be a perfect setting for YA.
 I didn’t want snow, and tonally the setting is like a Vlaminck painting, wild vibrant colours, bold lines, and dark shadows.
 A Fauve Norway that looks too bright, and has deadly undertones.
 As for wolves, Ellie is scared of dogs, and has to overcome her fears to save the baby from a wolf.
 I was interested in myths of feral children and needed to find a way to make it more plausible, hence the abandoned wolf reservation.
 Norwegians hunted wolves almost to extinction, and the recent reintroduction of wolves, near the Swedish border, is hotly debated, the farmers hate them.
 My antagonist is their champion in the book, who believes the predator, at the top of the food chain, saves his world by killing prey.
 It’s a twist on Cascade Theory in ecology.

-I think HURTS SO GOOD was very lucky to have champions amongst the teenage and adult judges in the earlier rounds, but ultimately it won because competition judge Sallyanne Sweeney and The Bath Children’s Novel Award team were brave enough to run with a YA novel that was a bit controversial.
+I think THE HURTING was very lucky to have champions amongst the teenage and adult judges in the earlier rounds, but ultimately it won because competition judge Sallyanne Sweeney and The Bath Children’s Novel Award team were brave enough to run with a YA novel that was a bit controversial.

 At the extract reading stage, our panel each have a golden pass to give to one manuscript they absolutely love and want to see on the longlist.
-HURTS SO GOOD is the first book to win two golden passes, and also sparked some of the liveliest plot debates we’ve ever known.
+THE HURTING is the first book to win two golden passes, and also sparked some of the liveliest plot debates we’ve ever known.
 Have you had similar strong reactions from other readers, either during your MA or whilst out on submission to agents?

 Yes, I was told this story of a boy manipulating a girl to steal a baby couldn’t work for children.
 But my tutors, Steve Voake, Julia Green, and Lucy Christopher, my second marker, were very encouraging, although Julia did say my story kept her awake at night thinking about the baby on the mountain.
 When the opening chapter was published in our MA Anthology, twelve agents contacted me, requesting the full manuscript, but I’d just ripped it apart to turn a granny into a dying sister.
 At the Foyle’s launch, several agents came up to me to asking to see it, and a couple who’d read it said how much they admired it, and thought it was a daring story, but not for their list.
 One agent told me outright that my antagonist was too horrible.
 So after three rejections, from agents who’d been super keen, I knew I had a problem, and realised if you change one character it changes everything, and Ellie now seemed selfish to want to be a songwriter when her sister was dying, so I sat down and rewrote it, made Ellie more empathetic, and the antagonist more dangerous.